-The Department of Brain and Cognitive Sciences offers jointly with the Center for Brains, Minds, and Machines and the Department of Biology, a 10-week summer research-intensive training program in all fields of neuroscience to advanced sophomore and junior science majors from other colleges and universities.
+The Department of Brain and Cognitive Sciences offers jointly with the Center for Brains, Minds, and Machines and the Department of Biology, a 10-week summer research-intensive training program in all fields of neuroscience to advanced sophomore and junior science majors who are not currently enrolled at MIT.
 This summer internship program is funded in part by the MIT's School of Science and the National Science Foundation.

-- be current sophomores or juniors or non-graduating seniors who have successfully completed introductory courses in the sciences
+- Be current sophomores, juniors, or non-graduating seniors who have successfully completed introductory courses in the sciences

-- maintain a minimum 3.5 GPA in the science courses
+- Maintain a minimum 3.5 GPA in science courses

-- students must be available to begin on the first date of the program, no exceptions
+- Be available to begin on the first date of the program, no exceptions

-- international students may apply if enrolled full time in a minority-serving institution in the United States (to check the status of your college or university, please click here)
+- International students may apply if enrolled full time in a minority-serving institution (MSI) in the United States (to check the status of your college or university, refer to this list of MSIs)

 A complete application consists of:

-- Three letters of reference from science faculty (at least one letter must be from a research mentor or lab supervisor.
-Please note that applicants must submit letter of reference from their most recent research experiences.)
+- Three letters of reference from science faculty.
+At least one letter must be from a research mentor or lab supervisor.
+Please note that applicants must submit a letter of reference from their most recent research experience.

 - A one-page personal statement of interest and career goals